gitluin/sara/README.md

  * Need to XFree() in applyrules, I think?
 T'is unclear.
  * buttonpress doesn't draw focus to new monitors, and sometimes not to new windows, but unsure when.
  * Bar doesn't always draw immediately on xinit.
- * Open multiple documents in Libreoffice and tiling chaos ensues.
-I think an XSync might be required somewhere.

 To Do
 ----